Forza Italia (1994)

-Forza Italia (Note: The name is not usually translated into English: forza is the second-person singular imperative of forzare, in this case translating to "to compel" or "to press", and so means something like "Forward, Italy", "Come on, Italy" or "Go, Italy!".
-Forza Italia! was used as a sport slogan, and was also the slogan of Christian Democracy in the 1987 general election (see Giovanni Baccarin, Che fine ha fatto la DC?, Gregoriana, Padova 2000).
-See article body for details.)
+Forza Italia (Note: The name is not usually translated into English: forza is the second-person singular imperative of forzare, in this case translating to "compel" or "press", and so means something like "Forward, Italy", "Come on, Italy" or "Go, Italy!".
+Forza Italia! was used as a sport slogan, and was also the slogan of Christian Democracy in the 1987 Italian general election (Giovanni Baccarin, Che fine ha fatto la DC?, Padova: Gregoriana, 2000).
+See article body for further details.)
 (FI; lit.
-'Forward Italy' or 'Come on Italy' or 'Let's Go Italy') (Note: Attributed to multiple references:) was a centre-right liberal-conservative political party in Italy, with Christian democratic, liberal (especially economic liberalism), social democratic and populist tendencies.
-It was founded by Silvio Berlusconi, who served as Prime Minister of Italy four times.
+'Forward Italy' or 'Come on Italy' or 'Let's Go Italy') was a centre-right political party in Italy founded by Silvio Berlusconi, who served as Prime Minister of Italy four times.
+Politically liberal-conservative, it also had Christian democratic, liberal, economic liberalism, social democratic, and populist tendencies.

 The party was founded in December 1993 and won its first general election soon afterwards in March 1994.
-It was the main member of the Pole of Freedoms/Pole of Good Government, Pole for Freedoms and House of Freedoms coalitions.
-Throughout its existence, the party was characterised by a strong reliance on the personal image and charisma of its leader (it has been called a "personality party" or Berlusconi's "personal party"), and the skillful use of media campaigns, especially via television.
+It was the main member of the Pole of Freedoms/Pole of Good Government, Pole for Freedoms, and House of Freedoms coalitions.
+Throughout its existence, the party was characterised by a strong reliance on the personal image and charisma of its leader (it has been called a "personality party", or Berlusconi's "personal party"), and the skillful use of media campaigns, especially via television.
 The party's organisation and ideology depended heavily on its leader, so much so that its appeal to voters was based on Berlusconi's personality more than on its ideology or programme.

 In November 2008, the national council of the party, presided by Alfredo Biondi, voted to merge Forza Italia into The People of Freedom (PdL), Berlusconi's new political vehicle, whose official foundation took place in March 2009.
 A new Forza Italia was established by Berlusconi as PdL's legal successor in 2013.